 With non-essential shops forced to shut in the national lockdown last November, customers had no choice but to browse Black Friday bargains online.
 But this is a trend we would have seen regardless — even before the second lockdown announcement, 66% of Black Friday shoppers said they planned to do it all online.
 Given that ecommerce now accounts for over one quarter of all retail sales in the UK, this shift is hardly surprising.

 Running a Black Friday campaign online presents different challenges than running one in-store, so it's up to retailers to keep up.

-The first is recreating the excitement and demand of Black Friday online.
-Shopping in-store is fully immersive, with other consumers, prominent sale signs and fast-emptying racks feeding into a frenzy of activity.
+One difficulty is recreating the excitement and demand of Black Friday online.
+Shopping in-store is fully immersive: other consumers, prominent sale signs, and fast-emptying racks all feed into a frenzy of activity.
 This is harder to replicate online.
-Pushing sales too forcefully risks people exiting your site; pushing too lightly risks them missing your Black Event event altogether.
+Pushing sales too forcefully risks people exiting your site; pushing too lightly risks them missing your Black Friday event altogether.

 The second challenge is turning Black Friday shoppers into loyal repeat customers.
 While the event typically causes a significant spike in sales and new customer acquisition for retailers, its success tends to be short-lived.
-This is even more likely to be the case in the current economic climate.
-The day itself is set to boost profits during what’s been a difficult year for businesses, but the subsequent weeks will likely return to pre-Black Friday levels of consumer spending.
+This is even more likely to be the case given the current state of the UK economy as it tries to recover from the effects of the pandemic.
+The day itself is set to boost profits during what’s been a rocky year for businesses, but the subsequent weeks will likely return to pre-Black Friday levels of consumer spending.

 With the right tools and strategies, however, brands can overcome these challenges.
 Rather than limit Black Friday to a short-term burst of activity, you can drive sales and acquire loyal customers who continue to return long after the event ends.
 Here’s how.